Winter/Spring 2022 Schedule & Pricing

 We strongly believe that it is important for parents to know what is happening in our classroom so that you can encourage and talk to your children about what they are learning.
 Announcements about our word of the week and dance steps that we are learning will be made to parents at the end of each class.

 *Family Observation Days are normally held twice in the first semester and once in the second semester at CMAD because we believe that it is important for you to understand our class structure.
 It is also important for your dancer to have the opportunity to share what they have learned.
 On mid-semester watch days, parents are invited to observe our whole class as we continue through our lessons.
 The last watch day of first semester is similar to an in-class recital.
 The dancers will present a few demonstrations of technique, examples of explorations covered in the prior weeks, and end with dance routines that show off what they have learned as well as student-led choreography!
-(Dates for watch days will be sent out via email. *Due to COVID safety protocols, we will not hold in-person observation weeks this fall.
+(Dates for watch days will be sent out via email. *Due to COVID safety protocols, we will not hold in-person observation weeks this spring.